 |4.4 mi.
 Northeast of Central Road Town||Guana Island|

-If you want to combine some snorkeling with a boating adventure, you might want to check with BVI Yacht Charters.
-If you're looking to charter a yacht to sail independently throughout the British Virgin Islands, this charter company has over 50 yachts in their fleet.
-This means you'll be able to choose from a huge variety of vessels and are sure to find the perfect fit for you.
+If you're ready to go snorkeling during a boating adventure, you can check with BVI Yacht Charters.
+If you're looking to charter a yacht to sail independently throughout the British Virgin Islands, this charter company has over 50 yachts in their fleet, making your sailing options vast and wide ranging, just like the ocean blue.

 |Aaron Rentals||(284) 494-8917||Downtown Road Town|